-The Board established a Share Ownership Policy, effective December 11, 2014, outlining the minimum levels of Share ownership required for all executives.
+The Board established a Share Ownership Policy outlining the minimum levels of Share ownership required for all executives.
 The policy is designed to align the interests of those executives with the interests of Shareholders, to demonstrate financial commitment to North West through personal Share ownership, and to promote North West's long-term commitment to sound corporate governance.